The Siena Hotel in Chapel Hill and Il Palio Restaurant: an Italy-Inspired Experience

 Don't delay joy!
 Book your own staycation or destination trip to The Siena Hotel.

-Please note: We thank the Pinehurst, Southern Pines and Aberdeen Area CVB for generously hosting our tasting.
-We also may make a small commission from affiliate links in this post but all opinions are ours and we bring you genuine content with real facts, photos, thoughts and recommendations.
+Please note: We thank The Siena Hotel and Il Palio for generously hosting us.
+We may make a small commission from affiliate links in this post if you click through and proceed with a purchase or action, and we thank you for supporting our small business, at no cost to you.
+All the opinions in this post are ours and we bring you genuine content with real facts, photos, thoughts and recommendations.
 Always.

 If you're in North Carolina – visiting or a resident – check out some of our other great NC content: